Pay or die? Onco-tourism and corruption in Romania and Hungary

 People who have been excluded from the Romanian cancer care system because of financial or infrastructural reasons, as well as those who meet professional deficiencies in Romania, try to find solutions at private firms or foreign institutions instead.

-If one follows the paths of cancer patients, one can find and explanation for why the sudden growth of Romanian private cancer-treatment firms happened.
+If one follows the paths of cancer patients, one can find an explanation for why the sudden growth of Romanian private cancer-treatment firms happened.
 These paths also highlight the lack of transparency in European health insurance systems.
 The European funds are used inefficiently in cancer treatment systems, financing is not followed and verified properly in these countries – our interviewees claim.
 The results: growing inequalities and new forms of corruption.

 The black holes of cancer statistics

-Although the paths of patients are essential to understand the mechanism of Eastern- and Central European cancer diagnosis systems, there are no exact and up-to-date data about the number of patients in these countries.
+Although the paths of patients are essential to understanding the mechanism of Eastern- and Central European cancer diagnosis systems, there are no exact and up-to-date data about the number of patients in these countries.
 But we do know that the number of diagnosed cases increased exponentially in the last five years both in Hungary and Romania.

 The professional organizations and patient associations are sounding an alarm: the available database is deficient and incomplete.
 The official explanation is that there are mostly technical problems behind these deficiencies in Hungary.
 In Romania the lack of political and professional will is the reason why a national cancer registry has not yet been made – the former Minister of Health, Dr. László Ritli explains.
 Dr. Ritli is one of those few professionals who is committed to the making of a national cancer registry in Romania.